wawandco/facto/README.md

 }
 ```

-Then on your test file you can use the factory by calling:
+One these are added we can use our factories in our tests, e.g:

 ```go
 //  in test/user_test.go